PedroRangelP/Queueing-Theory/README.md

 ### Queueing Models
 Queueing models calculator

-This calculator implementats different models of queueing theory.
+This calculator implements different models of queueing theory.
 The available Queue models in Kendall notation are:

 - M/M/1